mozkrypto1/mozkrypto1/README.md

   - czechia -
   - jugoslavia
   - slovakia
   - CHOOSE which country is the best
+  - or leave comment
 .................